MicrosoftDocs/quantum-docs/articles/includes/pricing-qc.md

 ### [Azure Quantum Credits](#tab/tabid-AQcredits)

 Azure Quantum Credits consumption is based on a resource-usage model and cost of use is deducted from your credits.
-To learn more about credits, see [Azure Quantum credits](xref:microsoft.quantum.credits).
+To learn more about credits, see [Azure Quantum Credits](xref:microsoft.quantum.credits).

 |Pricing | Use is deducted from the Azure Quantum Credits based on the number of QGSs executed |
 |---|---|